MarkMusngi/CateringServiceDemo/README.md

-# 🍽️ Deflorence Catering Services Management System
+# Catering Services Management System

 A professional event management and booking platform designed for catering businesses.
 This system allows administrators to handle the end-to-end lifecycle of a catering event, from client registration to menu customization and final status tracking.